 The four items are called the bomb, the shield, the coin and the barrier.
 At the beginning of the game, there are no items on the board.
 After the first move, two shields appear on the board – one shield on the white side, and one shield on the black side.
 After the second move, two bombs appear.
 After the third move, tow coins appear.
 After the fourth move, two barriers appear.
 Afterwards the items change their positions every four rounds, successively until the end of the game.
 The game ends if either king is in checkmate.

+Through the progression of the game, the items appear in the following sequence with two moves appart: shield, bomb, coin, barrier.
+All items remain in their position for four rounds, after which they change their position successively.
+This process goes on until the game ends through checkmate (or draw).